More Plastics Information

 Markets for Recovered Plastics

 Markets for some recycled plastic resins, such as PET and HDPE, are stable and even expanding in the United States.
 Currently, the US has the capacity to be recycling plastics at a greater rate.
 The capacity to process post-consumer plastics and the market demand for recovered plastic resin exceeds the amount of post-consumer plastics recovered from the waste stream.
 The primary market for recycled PET bottles continues to be fiber for carpet and textiles, while the primary market for recycled HDPE is bottles, according to the American Chemistry Council.
+PET is also recycled into clothing, such as fleece jackets.
+Recovered HDPE can be manufactured into recycled-content landscape and garden products, such as lawn chairs and garden edging.
+Recovered LDPE bags and films are used to manufacture polymer lumber for decks and fencing.

 Source reduction is the process of reducing the amount of waste that is generated.
 The plastics industry has successfully been able to reduce the amount of material needed to make packaging for consumer products.
 Plastic packaging is generally more lightweight than its alternatives, such as glass, paper, or metal.
 Lighter weight materials require less fuel to transport and result in less material in the waste stream.